joshuamilton/pro-frontend-workflow/README.md

 # Pro Frontend Workflow
-Example code for the Tuts+ Pro Frontend Workflow by Joshua And now I just found I pushed this repo to the wrong account...
+Example code for the Tuts+ Pro Frontend Workflow by Joshua.